Regardless if you use a new or an old case (as I did) it still is a good idea to pay attention to the airflow in your case...

 Update.
 The newer Ryzen 2600X and relatives are definitely served by some faster memory.

 I had an old case laying around (10+ years I think, Piano black paint, completely perforated front with way too many 5.25 drive slots) and decided to re-use that one.
 (I bought it to use it some day as a server case, yet that never happened.)

 I had three reasons to still use an old style case..

 - I was trying to save some money

-- Principle of the thing (this case has been gathering dust for years and was actually never used)
+- Principle of the thing (this case has been gathering dust for years and was almost brand new)